replugged-org/guide/docs/plugins/components.md

 :::

+## Input components

-All components ending with `Item` have their original counterpart, and differ in some props:
+All input components ending with `Item` have their original counterpart, and differ in some props:

 | Name        | Type                | Default | Description                                      |
 | ----------- | ------------------- | ------- | ------------------------------------------------ |
 | `children?` | React.ReactNode     |         | Wrapper component title                          |
 | `note?`     | string              |         | Description of what the input component is about |
 | `style?`    | React.CSSProperties |         | Wrapper component style                          |

-### Button and ButtonItem

-Example:

-Props:

 ### Checkbox and CheckboxItem